ezweave/pretty-functional/chapters/two/two.md

 Let's say we have some entity A and A is listening to new data coming in from some message system.
 This could be something like a [JMS Topic](https://docs.oracle.com/cd/E24902_01/doc.91/e24429/appx_topic_or_queue.htm) (where all subscribers get the same message) or it could just be a message system that pushes updates from some local collection (interesting, I wonder if this will come up again... in the next section?).
 What do you do when some new subscriber, entity B wants to start subscribing to the data source?

 The typical problem is that the new entity, B, needs to know about the state of the world (at least the state of the data source) when it starts listening to it.
-This problem rears its head all over the place, from inter-system communication (like an [vector clock](https://en.wikipedia.org/wiki/Vector_clock) based distributed data store) to simple, local application message bus architectures (like various event bus implementations in the Java world).
+This problem rears its head all over the place, from inter-system communication (like a [vector clock](https://en.wikipedia.org/wiki/Vector_clock) based distributed data store) to simple, local application message bus architectures (like various event bus implementations in the Java world).

 The typical approach is that, somehow, the prior state (or an initial state plus diffs) must be pushed to the new subscriber.